 EML vs. DML: Essential Laser Technologies in 100G/200G/400G/800G Optics

 DML refers to a directly modulated laser.
-This laser is also called distributed-feedback laser diode (DFB) since it uses distributed feedback structure for direct modulation.
+This laser is also called a distributed-feedback laser diode (DFB) since it uses a distributed feedback structure for direct modulation.
 A DML uses a single chip with a simple electrical circuit design, so it can be an optimal choice for a compact circuit configuration with low power consumption.

 DMLs tend to be much more stable than lasers like FP abd DBR as the grating and the reflection are not only at the two ends of the cavity of the laser but are almost continuous along the cavity.

 DMLs feature a single chip and provide a simple circuit design, making them more compact and fit into more small-sized configurations.

 DMLs generally cost relatively less and have low power consumption since optical signals are modulated by current change in a DML.

 Compared to Fabry-Perot lasers, DMLs have a narrower spectral line width, meaning higher modulation speed and longer transmission distance.

 EMLs are more power-consuming as there is an electro-absorption modulator (EAM) integrated within the chip.